South African Class GEA 4-8-2+2-8-4

 The South African Railways Class GEA 4-8-2+2-8-4 of 1946 was an articulated steam locomotive.

-During 1946 and 1947, the South African Railways placed fifty Class GEA Garratt articulated steam locomotives with a 4-8-2+2-8-4 Double Mountain type wheel arrangement in service.
+In 1946 and 1947, the South African Railways placed 50 Class GEA Garratt articulated steam locomotives with a 4-8-2+2-8-4 type wheel arrangement in service.

 Manufacturer

-The Class GEA 4-8-2+2-8-4 Double Mountain type Garratt locomotive was the first new post-Second World War locomotive class to be introduced on the South African Railways (SAR).
+The Class GEA 4-8-2+2-8-4 Garratt locomotive was the first new post-World War II locomotive class to be introduced on the South African Railways (SAR).
 It was designed by Dr. M.M.
-Loubser, Chief Mechanical Engineer (CME) of the SAR from 1939 to 1949, and although it was a development of the Class GE 2-8-2+2-8-2 locomotive, it bore little resemblance to the older locomotive.
+Loubser, chief mechanical engineer of the South African Railways, and although it was a development of the Class GE 2-8-2+2-8-2 locomotive, it bore little resemblance to the older locomotive.

 It had a boiler which was designed to be interchangeable with that of the earlier Garratt model regarding external dimensions, but it had a bar frame and a round-topped firebox instead of the plate frame and Belpaire firebox of the earlier locomotive.
 The Class GEA was the first South African Garratt to have streamlined water tanks and coal bunkers and its engine units were radically different from those of the Class GE, with an expanded wheel arrangement in the form of a leading four-wheeled bogie instead of a two-wheeled Bissel truck.

-An order for fifty locomotives was placed with Beyer, Peacock and Company in 1945, the largest single Garratt order ever placed with them.
+An order for 50 locomotives was placed with Beyer, Peacock & Company in 1945, the largest single Garratt order ever placed with them.
 When they were delivered during 1946 and 1947, they were erected at the Uitenhage shops and numbered in the range from 4001 to 4050.